maverickactuary/1actuary/content/2marketplayers/friendly-societies.md

 + Chief Executive: Teddy Nyahasha (2020)
 + [2019 report and accounts](https://www.onefamily.com/assets/consumer/downloads/company-information/onefamily-annual-report-and-financial-statement-2019.pdf)

-OneFamily has 2.6m customers, of which 1.6m are young people with Child Trust Fund accounts.
-These start to mature in September 2020, so it will be interesting to see how may of these customers are retained.
+With 2.6m customers OneFamily stands out.
+Interestingly 1.6m are young people with Child Trust Fund accounts which start to mature in September 2020.
+Retaining these will be the challenge.

-As at 31/12/2019 OneFamily employed 486 staff, including management.

 OneFamily's products are:

 + Child Trust Funds, as above
++ ISAs and LISAs
 + Junior and Family bonds (classic &pound;25 per month)
-+ ISAs and LISAs
 + Lifetime mortgages, with a whole-of-market advisory business
 + An over-50s product with a difference, mainly sold through IFAs